Here are some ways to help make sharing negative feedback a positive experience.

 Contextualize the feedback

-As unpleasant as bad feedback may be, there’s no point in keeping it hidden from your clients – honest feedback is essential for making changes to either the listing price, the home itself or both that will earn offers.
-In fact, a key advantage of a showing scheduling service like the ShowingTime Appointment Center is that it makes the collection of feedback simple, with feedback requests sent automatically after each showing.
+As unpleasant as bad feedback may be, there’s no point in keeping it hidden from your clients.
+After all, honest feedback is essential for making changes to either the listing price, the home itself—or both—to earn offers.

-Yet while it’s necessary that you do share buyers’ observations your client receives, as an expert in your market you can take even the most negative critique and reframe it in a positive, actionable way for your clients.
+Yet while it’s necessary to share buyers’ observations your client receives, as an expert in your market you can take even the most negative critique and reframe it in a positive, actionable way.
 Think of yourself as less of a censor and more as an interpreter.

 Prove the validity of the suggestions